Eclampsia in Dogs: The Life-Saving Role of CalciumLast updated: April 27, 2022

 I received a call from a customer on a Friday.
 She told me it was an emergency.
 She had a Chihuahua who had puppies about a week or two prior.
 The woman went on to tell me how the dog was now not able to get up at all as her back legs couldn't support her and she was shaking badly.
 I knew the way it sounded it was eclampsia.

-I saw in her order history that this customer had purchased Oral Cal Plus.
+I saw in her order history that this customer had purchased Breeder's Edge Oral Cal Plus.
 I told her to immediately give the dog five cc's of this fast-absorbing oral calcium supplement.
 I then recommended she give the dog a bit more a few hours later and call me back to let me know how the new mom was doing.
 In the back of my mind, if she called me back and told me that didn't work, I was going to suggest she take the dog to her veterinarian.

 When she called me back a few hours later she was so excited.
 Her mom was better.
 She thanked me several times for saving her dog.
 She then placed an order for six more 30 ml containers of Oral Cal Plus.

-Lori is a Pet Care Pro who has been with Revival Animal Health for 10 years.
+Lori is a Pet Care Pro who has been with Revival Animal Health for more than 10 years.
 She is the proud owner of two Labradors, Bear and Jo and she also has a toy Aussie named Rudy.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.